easybuilders/easybuild/docs/Hooks.rst

 Currently (since EasyBuild v3.7.0), three types of hooks are supported:

-* ``start_hook`` and ``end_hook``, which are triggered *once* before starting software installations, and *once* right after completing all installations, respectfully;
+* ``start_hook`` and ``end_hook``, which are triggered *once* before starting software installations, and *once* right after completing all installations, respectively
-* ``parse_hook``, which is triggered when an easyconfig file is being parsed;
+* ``parse_hook``, which is triggered when an easyconfig file is being parsed
+* ``module_write_hook``, which is triggered right before a module file is written.
+  This includes the temporary module files used for extensions, sanity checks and the devel module!
 * "*step*" hooks that are triggered before and after every step of each installation procedure that is performed, also aptly named '``pre``'- and '``post``'-hooks

-The list of currently available hooks in order of exeuction, which can also be consulted using ``eb --avail-hooks``, is:
+The list of currently available hooks in order of execution, which can also be consulted using ``eb --avail-hooks``, is:

     * ``start_hook`` *(only called once in an EasyBuild session)*